This set of Mechanical Behaviour Multiple Choice Questions & Answers (MCQs) focuses on “Compressive Strength”.

 c) Any, same

-d) Any, different independent of rate of loading
+d) Any, different independent of a rate of loading

 Explanation: If the rate of loading is slower, the value of strength measured is lower.
 It is because of creep.
 For slower loading, extra strain takes place due to creep phenomenon.